 - If you do have to contribute, you will normally get tax relief to help make up your contribution – so the actual cost to you will be less than you think.
 There is an example below in Petro.

-If the pension scheme uses a ‘relief at source’ method of tax relief (as most do) then the scheme provider is able to claim 20p in tax relief from the government on every 80p you pay in, regardless of how much you earn (this will be paid directly by the government into your pension pot).
+If the pension scheme uses a ‘relief at source’ method of tax relief, then the scheme provider is able to claim 20p in tax relief from the government on every 80p you pay in, regardless of how much you earn (this will be paid directly by the government into your pension pot).
 The tax relief therefore turns the percentages noted in the last column in the table above to:

 |Potential contribution from you|

-Some other providers use a different approach, (‘net pay arrangements’) which, generally speaking, means employees do not get any tax relief unless their earnings are more than £11,500 (in 2017/18).
+Some other providers use a different approach, (‘net pay arrangements’) which, generally speaking, means employees do not get any tax relief unless their earnings are more than £11,850 (in 2018/19).
 You should check with your employer which type of pension scheme they use.
-You can read more about the different methods of giving tax relief on GOV.UK.
+For more information about this see our separate page: ‘Do you understand how tax relief on your pension contributions works?’.